marcinkuzminski/rhodecode/docs/setup.rst

 .. _Enable LDAPS:

+Connection Security : required
+    Defines the connection to LDAP server

+    No encryption
+        Plain non encrypted connection

-Enable LDAPS : optional
+    LDAPS connection
-    Check this if SSL encryption is necessary for communication with the LDAP server - it will likely require `Port`_ to be set to a different value (standard LDAPS port is 636).
+        Enable ldaps connection.
+It will likely require `Port`_ to be set to a different value (standard LDAPS port is 636).
 When LDAPS is enabled then `Certificate Checks`_ is required.

+    START_TLS on LDAP connection
+        START TLS connection

 .. _Certificate Checks: